 Upon enrollment into the AAdvantage program, earning sufficient miles can get traveler into one of the following elite-status tiers on American Airlines (AA): gold, platinum, or executive platinum.
 To reach these tiers, one must have accumulated/flown within one calendar year 25-thousand, 50-thousand, or 100-thousand qualifying-miles, respectively.
 As AA is one of the founding members of the oneworld alliance, the three AA status-tiers also correspond, respectively, to ruby, sapphire, and emerald status on oneworld.

 I spent three years in AAdvantage’s executive-platinum tier.
 In my view, the best reward was the eight free one-way systemwide upgrades per year; a purchase of an economy-class fare was eligible for upgrade to the next fare-class.
 A real bonus for the upgrade was its “systemwide” nature.
 For example, if I flew AA Santiago to Dallas and AA Dallas to San Francisco on the same itinerary, I would call and request the upgrades.
 If I was upgraded to business-class on both flights, these counted as a single systemwide upgrade.

 In the fourth-quarter of 2010, I surpassed one million miles flown on flights with AA and with oneworld alliance-partner airlines.
 I don’t have a credit card whose usage also collects miles.
 Apart from a couple of modest hotel and rental-car promotions, over 95 per cent of my miles total has been accumulated in the air.
-Surpassing one million miles on AA means I have “lifetime gold”, so long as the elite status program remains.
+Going over one million miles on AA means I have “lifetime gold”, so long as the elite status program remains.
 A person attains “lifetime platinum” status when they reach a total two million miles flown.
-There is no “lifetime executive-platinum” status, however.
-As of writing, I’ve surpassed 1.2 million miles.
+But sadly, there is no “lifetime executive-platinum” status.
+As of writing, I’ve got over 1.2 million miles.

 In late-August 2011, American Airlines announced their Million Miler program to recognize flyers with grand totals with the airline and to describe the perks with the achievement.
 The Points Guy summarized the million-mile programs by the various airlines.